Skip to content

 These platforms focus on longer-form content, community discussion, and knowledge sharing.

+Reddit | 500+ million monthly active users.
 Reddit organises conversations into topic-specific communities called subreddits.
 With over 100,000 active communities covering virtually every subject, the platform offers access to highly engaged niche audiences.
 Reddit’s user base has grown significantly since its IPO, and the platform now reaches well beyond its original tech-focused demographic.
-For businesses, Reddit works best when you participate genuinely in relevant communities rather than posting promotional content.
-Reddit AMAs (Ask Me Anything) and helpful contributions to industry subreddits build credibility over time.
+For businesses, Reddit works best when you genuinely participate in relevant communities rather than posting promotional content, as we cover in our guide to Reddit social media marketing.

+Medium | Significant readership, exact MAU not publicly reported.
 Medium is a publishing platform for long-form articles, thought leadership, and storytelling.
 It functions well as a content distribution channel for businesses that want to reach audiences beyond their own website.
 Articles published on Medium can rank in Google search results and build author authority.

+Tumblr | Niche but active community.
 Tumblr remains popular with creative communities, fandoms, and younger users who prefer a blend of blogging and social networking.
-It supports multimedia content including photos, GIFs, videos, and audio.
+It supports multimedia content, including photos, GIFs, videos, and audio.
 For businesses in creative industries, art, or entertainment, Tumblr offers an engaged audience that is often overlooked.

+Quora | 300+ million monthly visitors.
 Quora is a question-and-answer platform where users ask and respond to questions on every topic imaginable.
 For businesses, answering questions related to your industry builds visibility and authority.
 Well-written Quora answers can rank in Google search results and drive traffic for months or years.

 Visual Discovery and Creative Platforms